-Amplifying the acoustic emissions of plants using dozens of special microphones the Plant Orchestra reveals this new and hidden acoustic world.
-Through amplifyication, each plant is transformed into a musical instrument and becomes part of The Plant Orchestra.
+Amplifying the acoustic emissions of plants using dozens of special microphones the Plant Orchestra reveals this hidden acoustic world.
+Through amplification, each plant is transformed into a musical instrument and becomes part of a large scale audio installation.

 Plant Orchestra Presented at Night Jar